Octops/gameserver-ingress-controller/README.md

 Will be added to the ingress in the following format:

 `projectcontour.io/websocket-routes`: `/`

+It is also possible to use a template to fill values at the Ingress creation time.
+This feature is specially useful if the routing mode is `path`.
+Envoy will only enable websocket for routes that match exactly the path set on the Ingress rules.

+The example below demonstrates how custom annotations using template would be generated for a game server named `octops-tl6hf-fnmgd`.

+Custom Annotation: `octops-projectcontour.io/websocket-routes`: `/{{ .Name }}`
+Final Annotation: `octops-projectcontour.io/websocket-routes`: `/octops-tl6hf-fnmgd`

+The same applies for any other custom annotation.
+In the future more fields will be added but now `.Name` is the only one supported.

 **Any annotation can be used.
 It is not restricted to the [Contour controller annotations](https://projectcontour.io/docs/main/config/annotations/)**.